boost-entropy-java/speak-for-the-trees-backend-v2/README.md

       "lastName": "someLastName"
   }
   ```
-  - Using your preferred method for postgres (Intellij, PgAdmin, postgres consol, etc.) edit the user row you just created so that their `privilege_level` column is equal to `SUPER_ADMIN`
+  - Using your preferred method for postgres (Intellij, PgAdmin, postgres console, etc.) edit the user row you just created so that their `privilege_level` column is equal to `SUPER_ADMIN`
   - Call `POST /api/v1/user/login` to login to your admin user account with a JSON body that follows the format of:
   ```json
   {